Changing Employees Working Hours

 • They have to attend regular medical appointments for themselves or a family member.

-• Family changes, such as having to complete the school run or childcare.
+• Family changes, such as having to complete a school run or childcare.

-• They’re looking to retire in the future, so may slowly reduce their working hours.
+• They’re looking to retire in the near future, so they may slowly reduce their working hours.

-Although it may be frustrating having to alter someone’s working hours, circumstances change.
-Try and accommodate these requests where possible.
+Although it may be frustrating having to alter your employee's working hours, circumstances change, so try to accommodate these requests where possible.

 Can you be forced to work overtime in Canada?